aksaeri/readi/pages/philanthropydatabase.md

 In collaboration with [Giving What We Can](https://www.givingwhatwecan.org/) and [Innovations in Fundraising](https://innovationsinfundraising.org/), READI are building a database research articles on how to promote philanthropy and donating.

+The aim is to help people working on charity research and practice to access and manage relevant research and stay up to date with the relevant research.

-At this stage, the database is a prototype and everything is intended as a proof of concept.
+Please note that the current database is a prototype and everything is intended as a proof of concept.
 We will add more research and make improvements if we get feedback that convinces us that the database is useful for a sufficient number of people.
 Please complete this feedback [form](https://forms.gle/cj8ERsfyYJV7co3H8) to give us helpful feedback.

-The aim is to help people working on charity research and practice to access and manage relevant research and stay up to date with the relevant research.

 To access this database, download the newest RIS file in this [Google Drive folder](https://drive.google.com/drive/folders/1VuA1nQticmyN5dBxPYkCilqncP4AFWiL?usp=sharing), and open it with a free citation library manager (e.g. [Zotero](https://www.zotero.org/)).
 Here is a short video to show you how to do this.